 Jumbo loans allow you to borrow a larger sum of money than a regular conforming loan would.
-Typically, the loan limit for traditional, conventional loan set by Fannie Mae and Freddie Mac is around $484,000.
-Typically, Jumbo Loans are considered riskier because they are not financially backed by government entities like Fannie Mae and Freddie Mac.
-Each county has a different conforming loan limit, so it is important to check the parameters for each county before starting the loan process.
+In 2023, the conforming loan limit set by the Federal Housing Finance Agency (FHFA) is $726,200 in most U.S. counties.
+Typically, jumbo loans are considered riskier because they are not backed by government entities, such as Fannie Mae and Freddie Mac.
+Each county has differing conforming loan limits, so it’s important to check the parameters for your county before starting the loan process.

-Although Jumbo Loans allow borrowers to take out a larger loan balance, it also means they have much stricter credit score requirements.
-Most lenders will require the borrowers FICO score to be 700 or more to qualify for the Jumbo Loan.
-They are also much stricter on the borrower’s debt to income ratio (DTI).
-Most lenders will not approve a borrower if their DTI exceeds 45%.
+Although jumbo loans allow borrowers to take out a larger loan balance, it also means they have much stricter credit score requirements.
+Most lenders will require a FICO score of 700 or more to qualify.
+They are also much stricter on borrowers’ debt-to-income ratios (DTIs).
+Most lenders will not approve a DTI exceeding 45%.

 What is the difference between Jumbo and Conventional Loans?

-As you probably already have learned, the main difference between a Jumbo Loan and a Conventional loan is the size of the loan.
+The main difference between a jumbo loan and a conventional loan is the size of the loan.
 Non-conforming loans require larger down payments.
-It is very unlikely that a borrower will qualify for a Jumbo Loan without putting more than 10% down.
-Jumbo Loans typically also warrant larger higher interest rates than a typical loan.
-Lastly, if you are entering into a Jumbo Loan program, you will probably have higher closing costs.
+It’s very unlikely that a borrower will qualify for a jumbo loan without putting more than 10% down.
+Typically, jumbo loans also warrant higher interest rates than conforming loans.
+Lastly, if you are entering into a jumbo loan program, you can expect higher closing costs.

 How do I qualify for a Jumbo Loan?

-As mentioned before, if you have an excellent credit score and less than 45% debt to income ratio, you are already on the right track to being an approved Jumbo Loan borrower.
+If you have an excellent credit score and less than a 45% debt-to-income ratio, you are already on the right track to being approved for a jumbo loan.
 You are also more likely to be approved for a jumbo loan if you have an ample amount of cash in your bank account.
-Underwriters like to see that borrowers have a substantial cash reserve before approving the loan.
-Also keep in mind that you may need to provide more documentation with a Jumbo Loan than you would with going the conventional route.
-Sometimes underwriters will request financial statements such as full tax returns, 1099’s or investment account statements.
+Underwriters like to see that borrowers have substantial cash reserves before approving the loan.
+Also, keep in mind that you may need to provide more documentation with a jumbo loan than you would with a conventional loan.
+In fact, sometimes underwriters will request additional financial statements, such as full tax returns, 1099’s, or investment account statements.